7 Best Portable Solar Panels of 2019

 1. Renogy 100-watt 12 Volt Foldable Portable Solar Panel

-Renogy is one of the best solar brands, which is why it often receives some of the most positive portable solar panel reviews.
+Renogy is one of the best solar brands, which is why it often receives some of the most positive reviews.
 The brand provides portable solar kits, deep cycle batteries, charge controllers, inverters, and wires.

-The Renogy 100-Watt Monocrystalline Foldable Portable Solar Suitcase is a ready-to-go solution for the off-grid market.
+The Renogy 100-Watt Monocrystalline Foldable is a ready-to-go solution for the off-grid market.
 The product includes an entire solar power system with a compact design and a 26.60 lb. weight.
-This solution includes two 50W monocrystalline 12V portable solar panels, an amazing integrated waterproof Voyager charge controller that is already wired and connected in the backside of the portable solar panels, and a 10 ft. cable with alligator clips.
+This solution includes two 50W monocrystalline 12V panels, an amazing integrated waterproof Voyager charge controller that is already wired and connected in the backside of the panel, and a 10 ft. cable with alligator clips.

 Among some of the incredible features of this product, we can highlight the reliable and adjustable corrosion-resistant aluminum stand that includes a protective casing and a heavy-duty handle.
 Moreover, the Voyager waterproof charge controller is compatible with lead-acid and lithium battery packs, including GEL, AGM, and flooded batteries; covering all the storage options in the market.